 - As an adjunct to vaccination, antivirals are 70% to 90% effective in preventing influenza.

-- Postexposure chemoprophylaxis is typically administered for a total of no more than 10 days after the most recent known exposure.
+- Postexposure chemoprophylaxis is typically administered for 7 days after the most recent known exposure.

 - Generally, postexposure chemoprophylaxis for persons should be only used when antivirals can be started within 48 hours of the most recent exposure.